Big 5 Little League

-No matter the level of baseball or whether your child is playing in a league or not, summer is a great time to develop baseball fundamentals.
+No matter the level of baseball, summer is a great time to develop baseball fundamentals.
 Along with the essential baseball skills of fielding and batting, it’s also important for you as a parent to teach your child the life-long skills of sportsmanship, mental toughness and teamwork.

-If your child is just starting baseball at this age, this is an ideal time for you to work with them to develop coordination, learn basic skills and enjoy the game more.
+If your child is just starting baseball, this is an ideal time for you to work with them to develop coordination, learn basic skills and enjoy the game.
 The main objective at this age is to grow their enthusiasm for the game.

 There are three basics to reinforce: ball, base and backup.
-Players should learn the importance of getting and fielding the ball in their glove, covering the bases, and backing up their teammates.
+Players should learn the importance of fielding the ball in their glove, covering the bases, and backing up their teammates.

 Have them pitch to you also for a change.
 You can never spend enough time out on the field practicing these basics.
 The more they play the better they will become at the game.
 Be patient and positive during practice and games.